hideyk/covid19-dashboard/README.md

 For the rest of this set-up, we will assume a ```Ubuntu 16 (Xenial Xerus)``` environment.
 You may follow this guide to [launch an EC2 instance on AWS with Ubuntu].
 I'll be using Vagrant + VirtualBox.

 ### Set-up Vagrant box with included Vagrantfile
-Assuming you are on WindowsOS and have Vagrant + Oracle VirtualBox installed, copy Vagrantfile to your desired directory and run the following commands on Git Bash:
+Assuming you are on Windows OS, [install Vagrant](https://www.vagrantup.com/downloads) and [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+Once installed, copy Vagrantfile to your desired directory and run the following commands on Git Bash.
+This will set up your vagrant box and ssh into your new environment:
 ```bash
 cd /path/to/Vagrantfile
 vagrant up
 vagrant ssh
 ```
 ### Apt install repositories
-Using Ubuntu's native apt package manager, update local package index files (**/etc/apt/sources.list** & **/etc/apt/sources.list.d**), then run the actual software upgrade.
+Using Ubuntu's native apt package manager in your Ubuntu box, update local package index files (**/etc/apt/sources.list** & **/etc/apt/sources.list.d**), then run the actual software upgrade.
 ```bash
 sudo apt update && sudo apt upgrade -y
 ```